Department of Physical Therapy

 What will my salary be?
 Can I work additional hours at the clinic?

 As usual, salary will vary in the different clinical sites.
-The salary would be reduced from a full-time equivalent physical therapist because of the reduced hours and mentoring requirements.
-But you may work additional hours at that particular clinical site or any other as you see fit.
+The salary would be reduced from the salary earned by a full-time physical therapist because of the reduced hours of work.
+You may work additional hours at that particular clinical site or any other as you see fit.
 Salary will be calculated based on the equivalency of hours worked as compared with that of a full-time therapist.

 Am I eligible for financial aid?

-Like any other matriculated graduate student you would be required to file the FAFSA and your individual needs will be assessed.
-Keep in mind that any prior student loan payments would be suspended for the 12 months of your matriculation in the program.
+Like any other matriculated graduate student you would be required to file the FAFSA form and your individual needs will be assessed.
+Keep in mind that any prior student loan payments would be suspended during the 12 months of your study in the program.

-Do students find time and resources to study in the department?
+Do students have resources to study in the department?

-The computer center, the library, and other study resources in the department facilitate studying in school.
-Students often meet in groups to study and or work on their group assignments.
+The computer center, the library, and other study resources are available in the department.
+Students often meet at the department to study and or work on their group assignments.

 Are faculty members available, experienced, and knowledgeable?

-In addition to regular office hours, the Physical Therapy Faculty is friendly, approachable, and has an open door policy.
-Faculty offices are located adjacent to lecture rooms so that easy access to faculty is facilitated.
+In addition to regular office hours, our faculty is friendly, approachable, and has an open-door policy.
+Faculty offices are located adjacent to lecture rooms to provide easy access to students.
 Physical therapy faculty members are highly qualified in their areas of expertise and practice.
-They are well published and have authored physical therapy teaching textbooks.
+They are well-published and have authored physical therapy textbooks, articles, and book chapters.
 They continue to practice and often enhance their teaching with examples from their clinical experiences.
 Students are given individualized attention.
-In addition, faculty members are active in the professional organization (APTA), and they encourage students to participate by example.

 Do all students live on campus?